EnviroDIY/ModularSensors/docs/Further-Reading/Sleep-Configurations.md

 Once stabilized, the INTFLAG.SLEEPRDY bit is set.
 Before entering Standby, Hibernate or Backup mode, software must ensure that the INTFLAG.SLEEPRDY bit is set.
 SRGD Note: I believe this only applies at power-on, but it's probably not a bad idea to check that the flag has been set.
-- Force all pins except the RTC wake and button pins to go to minimum power draw levels (tri-state)
-- Configure GCLK7 to be disconnected from an oscillator source.
-- Connect all unused periperals to the source-less GCLK7.
-- Wait for all serial ports to finish transmitting
-  - This is crucial for the SAMD boards that will continuously wake if they have data remaining in the buffer.
 - Call the data sync barrier (`__DSB();`) function to ensure outgoing memory accesses compelete.
 - Call wait for interrupts (`__WFI();`) to begin sleeping.
   - [See this link for tips on failing to sleep.](https://www.eevblog.com/forum/microcontrollers/crashing-through-__wfi/)